 Hookers and blow?
-Could be.
-It weren't bags of shitcoins though, that's certain. -- Sharing some insight from tracked links on this blog, just like last year.Blog · [reports] · Author: KarlVonBahnhof
+Possibly.
+It weren't bags of shitcoins though, that's for sure. -- Sharing some insight from tracked links on this blog, just like last year.Crypto Spending Report · [reports] · Author: KarlVonBahnhof

 Products of 2019

 This comes quite as a surprise: The overall volume traded on BitMEX pretty much follows the price of Bitcoin.

 There were no crazy bubbles in either 2018 or 2019, but BitMEX did make a decent volume in the summer of 2019.
 Could it be that gamblers with 300 USD worth of LTH stash perhaps got convinced they are only winning at life if they capitalize on every 5% uptick of the BTCUSD market?

 Either way - the readers of this blog did not fancy BitMEX as much in 2019 as they did in 2018.

 As for crypto trading in general, that didn’t go anywhere though.

 There was a new wave of influx to Bitfinex once again.
 It is incredible considering their notorious banking issues, but the commission patterns suggest that people do DCA through there.